21 February 2020

 Capitol Men: The Epic Story of Reconstruction Through the Lives of the First Black Congressmen by Philip Dray.
 Boston : Houghton Mifflin Co., 2008.

-"Dr. Thomas E. Miller, President" A Digital Collection Celebrating the Founding of the Historically Black College and University is a collection of primary resources from HBCU libraries and archives, no date.
+"Dr. Thomas E. Miller, President:" A Digital Collection Celebrating the Founding of the Historically Black College and University is a collection of primary resources from HBCU libraries and archives, no date.
+Accessed 7 May 2026.

-"Miller, Thomas Ezekial," Biographical Directory of the United States Congress
+"Miller, Thomas Ezekial," Biographical Directory of the United States Congress, 1774 to the Present website, Accessed 7 May 2026.

-"Miller, Thomas Ezekiel," History, Art and Archives: United States House of Representatives website
+"Miller, Thomas Ezekiel," History, Art and Archives: United States House of Representatives website, Accessed 7 May 2026.

 "Thomas E. Miller and the Early Years of South Carolina State University," by William C. Hine.
 Carologue 12 (Winter 1996): 8 -12.